Where to Watch Six Nations 2026 in London

 19 Martello Street, London E8 3PE

 For the proper rugby fans, there are seven screens all dedicated to showcasing the Six Nations so that no-one at Pub on the Park misses any of the action.
-For any 'tag-alongs' who aren't really into the rugby, there's a full view of the bounteous green, yours to wander away from the madness into the lush landscape of London Fields.
+For any 'tag-alongs' who aren't really into the rugby, as already said, there's a full view of the bounteous green, yours to wander away from the madness into the lush landscape of London Fields.

 The Corner Shop